yaretzj/ChoreCenter/Reports/Report 4.md

             - Updated cretain tables schemas and added triggers to tables in backend team meeting
             - Set up Flask server and implemented all but 2 of the APIs needed for the MVP
             - Added a couple simple example tests to test the API functionality
+            - Set up a python script to create tables on Azure SQL Server
         - **Issues**
             - Had lot of trouble figuring out how to imoprt modules from a parent directory